Ashraf-2/basic_python_notes/README.md

 To use the code and notes in this repository, simply clone the repository to your local machine:

-Linked: Ashraful Hasan Noyon (https://www.linkedin.com/in/ashraful-hasan-noyon-a482591b3/)
+LinkedIn: Ashraful Hasan Noyon (https://www.linkedin.com/in/ashraful-hasan-noyon-a482591b3/)